Wells Fargo CEO: I'd be OK with my kids calling our ethics line

 After hearing about Wells Fargo (WFC) workers who say their lives were turned upside down by retaliation, Sloan said he thought about the problem in personal terms "not necessarily as a CEO...but as a father."

-"The lens that I use is, 'Would I be comfortable if our sons or daughter or daughter-in-law called the ethics line if they worked at Wells Fargo and they had a problem?'"
+"The lens that I use is, 'Would I be comfortable if our sons or daughter or daughters-in-law called the ethics line if they worked at Wells Fargo and they had a problem?'"
 Sloan said.
 "And the short answer is yes."

 Sloan has two sons and a daughter, all Millennials, none of whom work at Wells Fargo.